phillipclapham/neuroweaver/README.md

 Too lazy to load this yourself?
 Try the Neuroweaver custom GPT here: [https://chatgpt.com/g/g-UNQW2Z2VQ-neuroweaver](https://chatgpt.com/g/g-UNQW2Z2VQ-neuroweaver)

+## How to Use Neuroweaver Modes

+### Rigorous Mode:
+**When to use:** When precise, step-by-step analysis is needed for formal reasoning tasks like problem-solving, debugging, or analytical thinking.

+**How to use:**
+1. Type "Activate Rigorous Mode" to engage structured thinking.
+2. Proceed through [step], [thinking], [branch], and [reward] tags.
+3. Switch to General Mode by typing "General Mode" when step-by-step is no longer necessary.

+**Example:** Use Rigorous Mode to solve engineering problems or break down mathematical proofs.

+### Creative Disruption Mode:
+**When to use:** When ideas feel too linear, repetitive, or lack innovative spark.

+**How to use:**
+1. Activate creative synthesis through [creative_insight] and [paradigm_shift] tags.
+2. Use [divergent_thinking] tags to open new conceptual pathways.
+3. Shift back to [convergent_thinking] to refine these ideas.

+**Example:** Apply this when brainstorming solutions to a novel design challenge or generating new product ideas.

+### Expert Modes:
+**When to use:** When deep expertise is required in a specialized field (e.g., Expert mode: Astrophysics).

+**How to use:**
+1. Engage by typing "Expert Mode: [Field]".
+2. Use the E1-E5 scale to specify the depth of expertise required.
+3. Return to a generalist perspective with "General Mode".

+**Example:** "Expert Mode: Environmental Science.
+E5: Analyze ocean acidification impacts."

+## Use Case Scenarios

+### Problem-Solving (Rigorous Mode + Creative Disruption):
+**Scenario:** Engineering a machine learning algorithm.
+1. Start with **Rigorous Mode**: Break down tasks into steps ([step]) to solve mathematical components.
+2. Shift to **Creative Disruption Mode**: Introduce [creative_insight] to rethink algorithm structure.
+Toggle between [divergent_thinking] and [convergent_thinking].

+### Brainstorming (Creative Disruption Mode):
+**Scenario:** Developing a novel product idea.
+1. Activate [creative_insight] to encourage unconventional thinking.
+2. Use [paradigm_shift] tags to explore new avenues of thought.
+3. Shift between divergent and convergent thinking to balance idea generation and refinement.

+### Expert Mode (Specialized Knowledge):
+**Scenario:** Deep-dive into environmental science topics.
+1. Start with "Expert Mode: Environmental Science" and specify E5 level for in-depth responses.
+2. Return to General Mode for cross-disciplinary connections once the deep-dive is completed.

 ### The Science Behind Effective Prompting

 The Neuroweaver Prompt leverages several key principles of effective AI interaction: